PROFESSORS AND RESEARCHERS

 Research topics:

-His work focuses primarily on the body and its transformations, exploring social issues ranging from stigmatized bodies (particularly obesity and bariatric surgery) to bodies that deviate from the norm (through the study of ascetic discipline in bodybuilding).
-More recently, his research has expanded to include the accessibility of outdoor recreation for people with disabilities (examples: all-terrain wheelchairs, handiski).
-He is also developing expertise in field research and alternative writing in the social sciences, which he coordinates within the "In Situ" collection published by Effigi: https://santesih.edu.umontpellier.fr/collection-in-situ/.
+His work focuses primarily on the body and its transformations, exploring social issues ranging from the stigmatized body (particularly obesity and bariatric surgery) to the non-conforming body (through the study of ascetic discipline in bodybuilding).
+More recently, his research has expanded to include the accessibility of outdoor recreational activities for people with disabilities (examples: All-Terrain Wheelchairs, handiski).
+He is also developing expertise in field research and alternative writing in the social sciences, which he coordinates within the “In Situ” series published by Effigi: https://santesih.edu.umontpellier.fr/collection-in-situ/.

 Keywords: